php-identifier/identifier/docs/index.rst

          * Creates a new instance of an identifier from the given string
          * representation
          *
-         * @param string $identifier The string representation of the identifier
+         * @param non-empty-string $identifier The string representation of the
-         *     is specific to the type of identifier and implementation; for
+         *     identifier is specific to the type of identifier and
-         *     example, UUIDs use a specific format, while other identifiers may
+         *     implementation; for example, UUIDs use a specific format, while
-         *     use other formats
+         *     other identifiers may use other formats *
-         *
          * @throws Exception\InvalidArgument MUST throw if the identifier is not
          *     a legal value